You believe you are less likely to fall victim to phishing than anyone you know. Researchers from New York University have the data to prove it.

 There are many things that can happen after a phishing attack:

-- Hackers can transfer money from your bank accounts to theirs.
+- Hackers can steal your credit card info and transfer money from your bank accounts to theirs.

 - They can steal trade secrets, destroying your company’s competitive position.